reczkok/MedicalClinicWebApp/README.md

 - add new records
 - delete and edit existing records
 - sort listed records
-- search by chosen fields (or multiple fields)
+- search by a chosen field (or multiple fields)

 ### The simplest way to run the app is using the dotnet cli: